 Kindergarten is not unlike daycare in that it’s going to be much harder on his mom and me than it will be for him.
 He’ll adjust quickly.
 He’ll have exciting things to tell us about what happened at school.
 He’ll get used to the full-day schedule and the heavy focus on learning how to read and add.

 The kindergarten drop-off and pick-up schedule doesn’t align with my work schedule anymore.
-My wife will be able to take him to and from, which will be nice for her to have that solo time with him; I’ll keep dropping our now three-year-old twin girls off at daycare.
+My wife will be able to take him to and from, which will be nice for her to have solo time with him; I’ll keep dropping our now three-year-old twin girls off at daycare.

-But that means that I will no longer get to hold his hand down the hallway until he bursts into his classroom.
-Or play “The 12 Pains of Christmas” and the “Chipmunk Christmas Song” for him well past December just to hear him laugh at the lyrics at 7:15 in the morning.
+But that means I will no longer get to hold his hand down the hallway until he bursts into his classroom.
+Or play “The 12 Pains of Christmas” and the “Chipmunk Christmas Song” for him well past December to hear him laugh at the lyrics at 7:15 in the morning.
 Or take the daycare drop-off photos I’ve periodically been taking for five years, first by happenstance and then on purpose as a way to chart the growth of the beautiful kids that my wife and I somehow created.

 This is the thing about being the new mom or dad of a baby.

-Eventually, that baby isn’t a baby anymore.
+Eventually, a baby isn’t a baby anymore.

 You’re not so new.
 They aren’t either.